RockefellerArchiveCenter/dm-transfer-workflow/transfer/setup.rst

 PC-formatted).
 We do not have the capacity to image Bernoulli disks, Jaz disks, and 8-inch floppy disks.
 Please notify the Head of Digital Programs if you encounter media not detailed in either list above.

+The hardware used to create images will vary depending on the type of digital media.
+Optical disks (DVDs and CDs), external hard drives, and USB Flash drives will be imaged using the FRED.